100+ datasets found

 Big Data Market Size 2025-2029

-The big data market size is forecast to increase by USD 193.2 billion at a CAGR of 13.3% between 2024 and 2029.
+The big data market size is valued to increase USD 193.2 billion, at a CAGR of 13.3% from 2024 to 2029.
+Surge in data generation will drive the big data market.

 What will be the Size of the Big Data Market during the forecast period?

-How is this Big Data Industry segmented?
+How is the Big Data Market Segmented?

 The big data industry research report provides comprehensive data (region-wise segment analysis), with forecasts and estimates in 'USD billion' for the period 2025-2029, as well as historical data from 2019-2023 for the following segments.